rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 <li> Disrespecting/targeting/etc... people through problems</li>
 <li> Sending NSFW/NSFL content through problems.</li>
 <li> Sending copyrighted things that the author does not have the correct rights to license to this bot. </li>
-</ul>.
-People with the authority to delete problems reserve the right to use their own discretion on whether to delete a problem or not.
+</ul>People with the authority to delete problems reserve the right to use their own discretion on whether to delete a problem or not.
 (This covers edge cases!)
+I also do not have control over guild administrators (as they are not me)

 ## Disclaimers (because they don't belong in the Privacy Policy)
 ### LIABILITY DISCLAIMER